 Paulé Wood (they/them) joined Transparent Path from Amazon Logistics, where they served as global lead for last-mile user experience.
 Paulé is responsible for our UX/UI efforts as well as our brand storytelling.
 A Colorado native, world traveler, former roadie, and child of farmers, Paulé’s career has included senior creative and experience design roles for IBM (where they served as Creative Director for Global Services West Coast), Young & Rubicam, Eddie Bauer, T-Mobile, Microsoft, and Earth Economics.

+Maria Emmer-Aanes is Vice President of Retail and Grocery for SPICEOLOGY.
 A well-known thought leader in the organic food space, Maria has worked as a sales and marketing leader at Target, Great Harvest Bread, Nature’s Path Foods, Litehouse Foods, and Numi Organic Tea.
-With chops in branding, sales and marketing, she advises our team on organic brands, consumer behavior, and retail.
+With chops in branding, sales and marketing, she advises our team on organic brands, the spice industry, consumer behavior, and retail.